 Westinghouse technical expertise and test equipment leads the nuclear industry in commercial grade dedication (CGD).

-CGD is a process whereby a commercial grade item is designated for use as a basic component that will perform its intended safety function in a nuclear power plant, thus rendering the commercial grade item equivalent to an item previously designed and manufactured under a 10 CFR 50 Appendix B quality program.
-Reasonable assurance is provided by identifying critical characteristics of the commercial grade item and qualifying by test, inspection or analysis.
+CGD is a process whereby a commercial grade item is designated for use as a basic component that will perform its intended safety function in a nuclear power plant, thus rendering the commercial grade item equivalent to an item previously designed and manufactured under a 10 CFR 50 Appendix B nuclear quality program.
+Reasonable assurance is provided by identifying critical characteristics of the commercial grade item and qualifying them to nuclear standards by test, inspection or analysis.

 Westinghouse uses its own triaxial table with the latest testing software for seismic testing and analysis.